git/git.github.io/General-Application-Information.md

 other applicants who got involved early.

-It might therefore be a good idea to find a project idea that is not yet being pursued by a serious applicant who started getting involved much earlier than you.
+It might therefore be a good idea to find a project idea that is not yet being pursued by an applicant who started getting involved much earlier than you.
 This means that you might have to find a project idea that we haven't proposed in our idea list.

 The good side of this is that this project idea along with your enthousiasm for it and the skills you show might encourage Git